-Note: This is a Pre-order for the first batch of Keystones.
-Production is expected to complete in February 2020.
+Note: This is a Pre-order for the 1st Keystone batch.
+View the production updates page to stay informed.
 Beam Spring switches will ship later.

 PBT Doubleshot Keycaps in Cherry profile, an industry first, and SILO Beam Spring Switches are also available for purchase!

 |PBT Doubleshot Keycaps||SILO Beam Spring Switches|

 The Input Club Keystone Mechanical Keyboard is an unparalleled leap forward in typing and gaming technology.
 The Keystone combines two new keyboard features — High Definition Analog Control and per-key fast Hall Effect (magnetic) sensing — for supreme performance.
 Our magnetic switch technology enables near-infinite customization, billion-press durability (20x the industry standard), and analog control benefits for everyone.
 Full firmware programmability and RGB lighting round out its features.

 Keystone uses magnetic sensing to provide two important features: analog stick-like input for each key and an activation point that adjusts to your hands as you type.
 If you press a key all the way down, or just halfway, the keyboard will learn and adapt to your style over time (keyboards ship with this disabled).
 Analog control in games and software will also be possible.